 Reduced 6 PLN

 In XVII century Abbot Jacek Rybinski commissioned the construction of famous organs.
-At that time it was the biggest organs in Europe and probably in the world.
+At that time it was the biggest organ in Europe and probably in the world.

 You can enter the church and hear the short presentation of organs.
 The entrance to the Oliwa Cathedral is free.